motion-kit/motion-kit/README.md

   # title on a UIButton
   def login_button_style
     title 'Press me'
-    # this gets delegated to UIButtonLayout#title(title), which in turn calls
+    # this gets delegated to UIButtonHelpers#title(title), which in turn calls
     # button.setTitle(title, forState: UIControlStateNormal)
   end
 ```